kizitonwose/Calendar/README.md

 ## Migration

-If you're upgrading from version `0.3.x` to `0.4.x`, the main change is that CalendarView moved from using [ThreeTenABP](https://github.com/JakeWharton/ThreeTenABP) to [Java 8 API desugaring](https://developer.android.com/studio/write/java8-support#library-desugaring) for dates.
+If you're upgrading from version `0.3.x` to `0.4.x` or 1.x.x, the main change is that CalendarView moved from using [ThreeTenABP](https://github.com/JakeWharton/ThreeTenABP) to [Java 8 API desugaring](https://developer.android.com/studio/write/java8-support#library-desugaring) for dates.
 After following the new [setup](https://github.com/kizitonwose/CalendarView#setup) instructions, the next thing you need to do is change your imports for date/time related classes from `org.threeten.bp.*` to `java.time.*`.

 You also need to remove the line `AndroidThreeTen.init(this)` from the `onCreate()` method of your application class as it's no longer needed.